 superscriptio, adscriptio and salutatio, 1:1-5:

-exordium - which serves to introduce the subject matter, often seeking to elicit sympathy from the audience / reader, but in Galatians more an expression of Paul's anger than anything else, 1:6-10.
+exordium - an introduction which serves to introduce the subject matter, often seeking to elicit sympathy from the audience / reader, but in Galatians is more an expression of Paul's anger than anything else, 1:6-10.

 narratio - a narrative section which focuses on Paul's relationship with the Jerusalem church, the Jerusalem Council and Paul's conflict with Peter.
 A narrative is not always present in deliberative rhetoric, but in Galatians it is a very important introduction to the issue at hand.